the-last-willy/2022-abstractgl/README.md

 Therefore the API can be reduced to a sane subset and many functions can be deprecated.

 **Genericity.**
+Writing generic code with the OpenGL API is not possible.
+However it is with this module.

 **Strong typing.**
+The OpenGL API makes it very easy to pass the wrong arguments to a function.
+That's because it is thought in terms of data representation (well, it's C).
+Therefore OpenGL types have been encapsulated based on semantics instead of representation in costless way.

+**Why not Vulkan ?**
+In a perfect world, everybody would be using Vulkan since all vendors would support it and there would be tons of tutorials about it.
+However, that's not the case.
+OpenGL is still relevant today and many beginners start from there.
+So we might as well make a better experience out of OpenGL.

 ## Long-term goals